 — The Sydney Morning Herald, 24 June 1872 (Wallaroo v Sydney University on 22 June 1872)

-This was rugby at its most elemental — raw, physical, and uncompromising.
-The Wallaroo 1st Twenty embodied that rugged spirit.
+The Wallaroo 1st Twenty embodied a rugged spirit.
 Their era of the great shoving matches would soon yield to the faster and open fifteen-a-side game, yet the memory of those massed mastodon packs struggling against each other for minutes and longer endures as a testament to the rugged, riotous dawn of Sydney rugby.

 Unlike in Britain, the move to fifteen-a-side was driven less by a desire for “open play” and more to do with the strength of the Wallaroos.